-Fall is here and many of us are thinking about the holidays.
-Those thoughts may include hosting family, parties, and – decluttering.
+Do you have some extra time on your hands at home lately?
+Have you been thinking of decluttering your home?
+Many of us have.
 (And, those of us that aren’t thinking about it, probably should be)!
 Even if your home seems tidy and neat, how are your closets and kitchen drawers looking?
 Let’s face it, we all accumulate “stuff” and, while we would all love to abide by the idea of “a place for everything and everything in its place,” that can be very difficult sometimes.
 I suspect there are areas in your home that are screaming “please get rid of the clutter now.”
-Fall is a fantastic time to declutter your home and get more organized.
+It is always a great time to declutter your home and get more organized.
 We have looked at tips on cleaning out the garage, but let’s take a look at the inside now.

 Declutter Your Home…and Have Fun!
 What?